ROOTS

 MARTHA'S VINEYARD

 We cooked on a coleman stove, ate lots of brown rice, went to the beach each day in our very beat up VW bus (wish we had it now, worth a fortune) , picked cranberries with a scoop for some wages (back breaking).
-No worries.
+No worries no real possessions and no real pressures.

 Our occupation?